 Corea’s cutting-edge band called Circle, from 1969 to 1971, was an essential push into the free form of improvisation, indicating the inspiration of jazz artists, such as Paul Bley and Ornette Coleman, and deriving from 20th Century originators such as John Cage and Karlheinz Stockhausen.

-All good things must come to an end, the Circle separated in 1972.
-Chick being a creator put together his next band called Return to Forever.
-The band included such talents as singer Flora Purim, reedman Joe Farrell, Stanley Clarke, and Airto Moreira.
-Resulting in two celebrated albums of graceful, energizing Latin-laced music, the band tipped their talent with regard to the electronic aspect of jazz by fetching spirited drummer Lenny White and the multi-talented, electric guitarist Bill Connors.
+All good things must come to an end when the Circle separated in 1972.
+Chick, being a creator, put together his next band called Return to Forever.
+The group included such talents as singer Flora Purim, reedman Joe Farrell, Stanley Clarke, and Airto Moreira.
+Resulting in two celebrated albums of graceful, energizing Latin-laced music, the band tipped their talent concerning the electronic aspect of jazz by fetching spirited drummer Lenny White and the multi-talented, electric guitarist Bill Connors.

 Any jazz aficionado willingly concurs one of the real legends of music is by far Herbie Hancock.
 His abounding career in music extends no boundaries of genres.
-Yet, he maintains his distinguishable voice.
-His five-decade career has won him 12 Grammy Awards involving Album of the Year in 2007 in support of “” Not enough can be said about the man.
-He is one of the legends of all time bringing the soul of jazz to the audiences worldwide.
+Yet, he maintains his recognizable voice.
+His five-decade career has won him 12 Grammy Awards involving Album of the Year in 2007 in support of “” Not enough words can describe the man.
+He is one of the jazz legends of all time, bringing the soul of jazz to the audiences worldwide.
 River: The Joni Letters.